jp-berg/recipe2txt/README.md

 * asynchronous fetching of recipes
 * formatted output either as txt- or markdown-file
 * local caching of recipes
+* custom recipe formatting via [jinja](https://jinja.palletsprojects.com)

 The program is a wrapper for the [recipe-scrapers](https://github.com/hhursev/recipe-scrapers)-library.
 Please visit their README.md if you would like to know which websites are supported.

 # WARNING

-THIS SOFTWARE IS AT AN EARLY DEVELOPEMENT STAGE.
+THIS SOFTWARE IS AT AN EARLY DEVELOPMENT STAGE.

 BE CAREFUL SETTING THE `--output`-FLAG, ANY EXISTING FILES WITH THE SAME NAME WILL BE OVERWRITTEN.

-TESTED ONLY ON KUBUNTU 23.04.
+TESTED ONLY ON KUBUNTU.

 # Usage